105-107 Forsyth Street

 What are the specifics of your industry experience?

-I started several tech companies including Technology Resource Group, Inc. as a founder, CEO, and CTO, as well as BEA Systems, Inc. as CTO, which is now part of Oracle.
+I started several tech companies.
+I am a founder, CEO, and CTO of Technology Resource Group, Inc. and a CTO at BEA Systems, Inc., which is now part of Oracle.